Call: +91 8884883555 | Email: firstname.lastname@example.org

 Today we will trek back to Lukla via Monjo and the hike is moderate and most of the time downhill.
 After Namche Bazaar the trail is fully downhill up to Jorsale village then we need to climb few steps to reach Monjo.

-Check out before 12 PM.
-We will drop you at airport based on your flight time.
+Check out before 11 AM.
+We will drop you at the airport based on your flight time.

 - Airport pick up and drop at the international terminal.

 - Kathmandu domestic airport transfers for Lukla flights.

 - Accommodation in a standard hotel at Kathmandu on a twin share basis (2 nights).